DOCK-PI3/ESTACION-PRO/USERGUIDE.md

 ## Using the Steam release of RetroArch

 As this release of RetroArch is executed via the Steam application it's behaving a bit glitchy and strange with ES-DE (which is due to the nature of Steam).
-In addition to this there seem to be some bugs in either Steam or RetroArch, or both.
 The following issues have been observed:

 * ES-DE will continue to run in the background due to the way that Steam works
-* Game launching is not seamless and there will be some flickering
+* Game launching may not be seamless, with screen flickering and similar on some devices and operating systems
-* If the Steam GUI is visible, focus may not return to ES-DE when exiting a game.
-Minimizing Steam increases the chances of this working properly but it's not guaranteed to completely fix the problem
+* If the Steam GUI is visible, focus may not return to ES-DE when exiting a game (this seems to be caused by the Steam overlay)
-* Filenames containing apostrophes do not work, you need to rename these game files to be able to launch them
+* There may be additional focusing and window switching issues caused by the Steam overlay
 * Core searches will not work, if an emulator core is missing there will be no error notification inside ES-DE and game launching will just silently fail
 * Logging output from emulators is not possible due to ES-DE running in the background